2018ik/2018ik.github.io/_wiki/next_generation.markdown

 The key requirement as with anything in God's economy is to have a vision for one's service.
 The minimum capital required to work is to have a heart (2 Cor.
 6:11).
 This does not mean personal preference, but to see a genuine importance and value of the young people work.
 If someone see this, then spontaneously they will have a heart for it.

+Practically, everyday one must have a private and personal contact with the Lord.
+One's history of love, as in Song of Songs, comes from opening to the Lord every single day that He could expose us and deal with us.
+Then, one should get into the word, build a proper character, and flee from youthful lusts.

 ## Categories

 ### Children